willfindlay/COMP5900X-TrustedComputing/notes/notes.md

     computing into everyday devices

 * __Two new system characteristics:__
-  (a) High confidence in state of the local system
+  1. High confidence in state of the local system
     * Configuration, running software, etc.
     * Local attestation?
-  (b) High confidence in the state of a remote system
+  2. High confidence in the state of a remote system
     * Remote attestation

 * Knowing state is __not enough for establishing trust__, but provides a nice